 Understanding the Threat Landscape

-Critical infrastructure faces threats from a diverse range of sources, each requiring tailored strategies for mitigation and response.
+Critical infrastructure faces threats from diverse sources, each requiring tailored strategies for mitigation and response.
 These threats include state-sponsored actors, terrorist organizations, insider threats, hacktivists and cybercriminals, and natural or accidental risks.

 State-Sponsored Actors